Salmon steak with purple potato and broccoli

 Bertie made another appearance the following day and just had a drink.

 Daniel was home this week for a mid-term teaching break.
-We all enjoy having him back at home but Elizabeth especially misses him and loves having him back at home.
+We all enjoy having him back but Elizabeth especially misses him and loves having him home.
 We all got to enjoy the hot tub together.
 Ben got out to take the photo.

 Daniel, me and Elizabeth in the hot tub